Last updated: May 2026 · Written from a 2-year journey — from nearly killing my first ivy to propagating 8 thriving plants

 The biggest temperature mistakes I made:

-- Placing the pot near a radiator — The dry heat stressed the plant within days
+- Placing the pot near a radiator — the dry heat stressed the plant within days

-- Putting it near a heating vent — Hot air blasts are an ivy’s worst nightmare
+- Putting it near a heating vent — hot air blasts are an ivy’s worst nightmare

-- Leaving it in a drafty doorway — Temperature swings cause leaf drop
+- Leaving it in a drafty doorway — temperature swings cause leaf drop

-Ideal locations: A cool hallway, an unheated spare room, or a bathroom (which also solves the humidity problem!).
+Ideal locations: a cool hallway, an unheated spare room, or a bathroom (which also solves the humidity problem!).

 Spider Mites: English Ivy’s #1 Enemy